Alexandre Bonvin bio photo

 Note: You can turn on and off a model by clicking on its name in the right panel of the PyMOL window.

-spectrum b **Note** that the scale in the B-factor field is the inverse of the color coding in the PAE plots: i.e. red mean reliable (high pLDDT) and blue unreliable (low pLDDT))
+Note that the scale in the B-factor field is the inverse of the color coding in the PAE plots: i.e. red mean reliable (high pLDDT) and blue unreliable (low pLDDT)).
+If you want to have the inverse coloring you can use a PyMol plugin, e.g. as described here.

-Since we do have NMR chemical shift perturbation data for the antigen, let’s check if the perturbed residues are at the interface in the AF2 models.
+Since we do have NMR chemical shift perturbation data for the antigen, let us check if the perturbed residues are at the interface in the AF2 models.
 Note that there is a shift in numbering of 2 residues between the AF2 and the HADDOCK models.

 Does any model have the NMR-identified epitope at the interface with the antibody?